Solder

 For electrical and electronics work, solder wire is available in a range of thicknesses for hand-soldering (manual soldering is performed using a soldering iron or soldering gun), and with cores containing flux.
 It is also available as a room temperature paste, as a preformed foil shaped to match the workpiece which may be more suited for mechanized mass-production, or in small "tabs" that can be wrapped around the joint and melted with a flame where an iron isn't usable or available, as for instance in field repairs.
 Alloys of lead and tin were commonly used in the past and are still available; they are particularly convenient for hand-soldering.
 Lead-free solders have been increasing in use due to regulatory requirements plus the health and environmental benefits of avoiding lead-based electronic components.
-They are almost exclusively used today in consumer electronics.
+Today they are used almost exclusively in consumer electronics.

 Solder wire diameters typically range from ultra-fine (0.25 mm to 0.5 mm) to heavy gauge (1.5 mm to 2.0 mm and above).
 Each diameter suits particular soldering needs—ultra-fine wires provide precision for delicate electronics work such as micro soldering and surface-mount technology, fine wires (0.5 mm to 1.0 mm) offer versatility for general electronics and prototyping, medium wires (1.0 mm to 1.5 mm) are robust for general-purpose soldering and larger components, while heavy wires are ideal for plumbing, metalwork, and large electrical connections.

 Plumbers often use bars of solder, much thicker than the wire used for electrical applications, and apply flux separately; many plumbing-suitable soldering fluxes are too corrosive (or conductive) to be used in electrical or electronic work.
 Jewelers often use solder in thin sheets, which they cut into snippets.